cvaz1306/assistant_django/README.md

 # Django Assistant
 This project is an asssistant that runs on the django framework.
-There is no security built in to this project
+There is no security built in to this project.
+This means that if this project is available to the World Wide Web or another device, it may put your device at serious risk.
 # Windows Setup
 ## Create and Activate Python Virtual Environment
 Run ```py -m venv <venv name>```.